Advantages of Visualising the 2050 Climate Change Impacts on Cities

 • (3) If cities do shift their climate conditions, is this spatial shift uniform in direction across the planet?

-The study’s findings show that even under an optimistic climate scenario (RCP 4.5), researchers find that 77% of future cities will experience a climate that resembles that of another existing city than its current one.
-Twenty-two per cent of cities will have a new or novel climate condition – or a climate that has not been experienced in any existing cities.
+The study’s findings show that even under an optimistic climate scenario (RCP 4.5), researchers find that 77% of future cities will experience a climate that resembles that of another existing city than their current one.
+Twenty-two per cent of cities will experience a new or novel climate condition, or one that has not been experienced in any existing city.

 Across the globe, climate shifts are trending towards the subtropics.
-Cities from the Northern hemisphere will shift to warmer conditions, and cities from the tropics will have drier conditions.
-To visualise changes in climate conditions of future cities, researchers use the current climates of some cities.
+Cities in the Northern Hemisphere will shift to warmer conditions, while cities in the tropics will experience drier conditions.
+To visualise changes in the climate conditions of future cities, researchers use the current climates of some cities.

-For example, they predict that Madrid’s climate in 2050 will resemble Marrakech’s climate today, Stockholm will resemble Budapest, London to Barcelona, Moscow to Sofia, Seattle to San Francisco, Tokyo to Changsha, and so on.
+For example, they predict that Madrid’s climate in 2050 will resemble Marrakech’s climate today, Stockholm will resemble Budapest, London will resemble Barcelona, Moscow will resemble Sofia, Seattle will resemble San Francisco, Tokyo will resemble Changsha, and so on.

-According to the researchers, these city parallels and the data from the study can help land managers and city planners visualise the climate futures of their respective cities, facilitating effective decision-making in response to ongoing climate change.
+According to the researchers, these city parallels and the study’s data can help land managers and city planners visualise the climate futures of their respective cities, facilitating effective decision-making in response to ongoing climate change.

-Crowther Lab’s tweet has an infographic that illustrates more.
+The Crowther Lab’s tweet features an infographic that provides further details.

-Crowther Lab created an interactive map of cities that shows the shifts in climate conditions in the future.
+The Crowther Lab has created an interactive map of cities that shows future shifts in climate conditions.
 Click the button below to view:

 To read the study, click on the link below: